gregjacobs/Kevlar.js/README.md

 ## Changelog:

+### 0.9

+* Implemented Kevlar.Collection::sync(), which synchronizes the Collection's model with the server.
+This method creates, updates, and deletes models on the server that have been added (if it's a new model), modified, or removed from the Collection.

 ### 0.8.4

 * Fix for Kevlar.util.Object.isEqual() method to properly shallow compare arrays (i.e. when the `deep` flag === `false`)